m-salamon/dreidel-spinner/README.md

 A Chanukah dreidel spinner application

-the brochos of chanukah, and chanukah music. shake the mobile phone to start or tap on the dreidel, uses mobile phones accelerometer to start.
+the brochos of chanukah, and chanukah music. to statrt on computer click the dreidel. to start on mobile phone "shake" the phone or tap the dreidel, uses mobile phones accelerometer to start the spin.